Mere, Wiltshire: Schools

 The town has a primary school.
 The local secondary school is Gillingham School, Dorset, about 3+1/2 mi away.

-The present school was opened in 1965 at a new site, on Duchy land, as Duchy Manor Secondary School.
+The present school was opened in 1965 at a new site, on Duchy of Cornwall land, as Duchy Manor Secondary School.
 Accommodation for younger children was added on the same site in 1992 and in 2004 the whole premises became the primary school.
 Earlier schools were, firstly, the British School, founded c.
 1830 and from 1852 housed in the schoolroom under the new Congregational chapel, later taking over the whole building when the larger adjacent chapel was built in 1868.
 Secondly, the National School, opened near St Michael's in 1840, extended 1864, and augmented in 1899 by the adjacent Grove Building which was funded by Miss Julia Chafyn Grove of Zeals House.
 The schools amalgamated in 1922 and continued on the same sites as Mere First School (until 1992) and Mere Senior School, later Junior School (until 1972).

-Amenities
+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.
+Local radio stations are BBC Radio Wiltshire, BBC Radio Solent can also be heard in the town, Heart West, Vale FM, and Alfred Radio, a community based station which broadcast from Shaftesbury.
+The town is served by the local newspapers, Warminster Journal and Wiltshire Times.

+Economy and amenities

+The Hillbrush company was established in Mere in 1922, and continues to make brushes and other forms of cleaning equipment in a modern factory on the western edge of the town.

 The town's library and museum are housed in the 1839 National School building, which was converted in 1970.

-The town centre has three pubs, the George Inn and the Butt of Sherry.
-The Walnut Tree Inn is towards the south of the town.

 The Monarch's Way long-distance recreational footpath passes through the town.
 The town is part of the West Country Carnival circuit.

 The nearest railway station is in neighbouring Gillingham, Dorset, on the Exeter to Waterloo line.